BREED SPECIFIC LAW - LEGAL ISSUES Material on this page © The Animal Council 2006, 2007, 2008

 conviction.)
 Court upheld ordinance as

 constitutional.
-(Court noted that both sides "spent
+(Court noted that both sides

-considerable effort" and "the city's brief tends to
+"spent considerable effort" and "the city's

 Singer et al v.
-City of Cincinnati
+City of Cincinnati 566

-566 N.E.
+N.E.
 2d 190

 Court of Appeals of Ohio, Hamilton